Precision and Recall | Essential Metrics for Data Analysis (Updated 2023)

 I strongly believe in learning by doing.
 So throughout this article, we’ll talk in practical terms – by using a dataset.

 Let’s take up the popular Heart Disease Dataset available on the UCI repository.
-Here, we have to predict if the patient is suffering from a heart ailment or not using the given set of features.
+Here, we have to predict whether the patient is suffering from a heart ailment using the given set of features.
 You can download the clean dataset from here.

 Since this article solely focuses on model evaluation metrics, we will use the simplest classifier – the kNN classification model to make predictions.